TOP

 Example Usage

-The NBIL() function is easy to use.
-You just need to enter the currency code and date into the corresponding cells of the formula, and Excel (Calc) will automatically retrieve the current currency rate:
+The NBIL() function is simple to use.
+You just need to enter the currency code and date into the corresponding cells of the formula, and Excel (Calc) will automatically retrieve the current exchange rate:

 =NBIL(CurrCode; CurrDate)